-VII.
+VIII.
 Reporting Violations

 All students are expected to promptly report violations of the code of conduct to a teacher, coach, advisor, guidance counselor, psychologist, social worker, advisor, the building principal or his or her designee.
-Any student observing a student possessing a weapon, alcohol or illegal substance or paraphernalia for the use of such illegal substance, on school property or at a school function shall report this information immediately to a teacher, the building principal, the principal's designee or the superintendent.
+Any student observing a student possessing a weapon, alcohol or illegal substance or paraphernalia for the use of such illegal substance, on school property, on district transportation or at a school function shall report this information immediately to a teacher, chaperone, club advisor, coach, the building principal, the principal's designee or the superintendent.